martignoni/moodlebox.net-old/content/help/moodle-configuration.en.md

 The Moodle environment on the MoodleBox doesn&#8217;t have any special configuration.
 Only the following settings were changed to facilitate its use or to enhance its performance.

 Mobile App
-:   The mobile service for the official <a href="https://download.moodle.org/mobile/" target="_blank" rel="noopener">Moodle Mobile app</a> is enabled.
-The Moodle Mobile app can be download at <a href="https://download.moodle.org/mobile/" target="_blank" rel="noopener">https://download.moodle.org/mobile/</a>.
+:   The mobile service for the official [Moodle Mobile app][1] is enabled.
+The Moodle Mobile app can be download at https://download.moodle.org/mobile/.

 File upload size
 :   The maximal file upload size is set to **50MB** (via the PHP settings _post\_max\_size_ and _upload\_max\_filesize_).